fpvandoorn/sard/README.md

   - global part of the proof uses new ideas

 ## Necessary steps
-- define measure zero subsets of a manifold: first version complete [and PRed](https://github.com/leanprover-community/mathlib4/pull/7076), rework to a more conceptual approach
+- define measure zero subsets of a manifold: first version complete [and PRed](https://github.com/leanprover-community/mathlib4/pull/7076).
+Needs rework to a more conceptual approach
    - define Lebesgue measure on a C¹ manifold (pull back Lebesgue measure on each chart, use a partition of unity)
    - re-define: a measure zero subset of a manifold is a null set w.r.t. one (or any) Lebesgue measure
    - show well-definedness: null sets are preserved by coordinate changes (see below)